-Somewhere along the line “meetings” became a dirty word.
+Somewhere along the line “meetings” has become a dirty word

-Scheduled meetings were so much the norm in many of our days that work felt like something we tried to “squeeze in between meetings.”
+Filled calendars, bookings 3 deep, have become the norm in many of our lives that work feels like something we try to “squeeze in between meetings.”

-At the morning stand-up oft’ was heard… “Yesterday I was in meetings all day, I didn’t get anything done.
-Today is likely to be the same.”
+At the morning team sync oft’ is heard… “Yesterday I was in meetings all day, I didn’t get anything done.
+Today is likely to be the same.“

-Voices rose up and said “eliminate meetings entirely…they are toxic!”
+Should voices rise up and say “eliminate meetings entirely…they are toxic!”?

-So we had a meeting to discuss things.
+Maybe we should have a meeting to discuss things?
 (Just kidding.)

 Consider a Meeting Alternative: Asynchronous Communication